Why religion hates women every month

 Once again a woman’s role and power is being minimised by religion, with their biology as an excuse.
 This is particularly evident in something else that this Rabbi said.
 He said that he had met Nicola Sturgeon and had thought it was too rude not to shake her hand, completely defying his religious beliefs.
 This highlights the power in place with the idea of not touching women because they might be unclean.
 It shows that deep down he is aware of the lack of respect for women that this concept accompanies.

-This attitude to menstruating women is present to varying extents amongst many more religions than just hinduism and judaism.
+This attitude to menstruating women is present to varying extents amongst many more religions than just Hinduism and Judaism.
 Indeed, in the Qur’an (2:222) it states that “It is harm, so keep away from wives during menstruation.
 And do not approach them until they are pure.”
 As well as this, some Christian denominations prevent women from receiving communion during their period.

 I want to dispute the major world religions view of periods and their idea that women on their period are impure.
 Period blood is just tissue and blood that is in the uterus to feed a growing embryo.
 Due to the lack of an embryo it is expelled.
 How could the cosy lining that supports and feeds an embryo (you and me once upon a time) be dirty or impure?
 Surely it should be the opposite.
 Period blood is just another bodily fluid, just blood (which should be clean) and normal vaginal fluids.

-Therefore the only logical reason behind this belief, passed down between generations through holy books and religious customs, is as a tool to keep women subordinate and minimised their power.
+Therefore the only logical reason behind this belief, passed down between generations, through holy books and religious customs, is as a tool to keep women subordinate and minimise their power.
 It does this by preventing the opportunities of women in social settings and their religious community.
 This is not okay.
 Religion can be great.
 But ridiculous sexist customs that accompany it need to be shut down.
 They aren’t holy or fundamental to one’s relationship with God, they just are misogynistic.